 Walker Center for Teaching & Learning Confidentiality and Consultation Policy

-Faculty receive feedback on their teaching through the Walker Center for Teaching & Learning in a variety of ways: Small group instructional diagnosis (SGID), class observations, micro-teaching, seminars, and individual consultations about particular teaching challenges.
+Faculty receive feedback on their teaching through the Walker Center for Teaching & Learning in a variety of ways: Small group instructional diagnosis (SGID), class observations, seminars, and individual consultations about particular teaching challenges.

 The Walker Center for Teaching & Learning is dedicated to providing faculty a place to discuss their teaching and their students in a safe, confidential manner, for formative purposes, without risk of evaluation or censure.
 Therefore:

 - The Walker Center for Teaching & Learning will review feedback (video, student evaluations, etc.) about a course upon request of the faculty member.

 - The Walker Center for Teaching & Learning does not make any feedback or observation results available to anyone but the faculty member who requests such feedback.

 - The Walker Center for Teaching & Learning recognizes that faculty may benefit further by sharing the Center feedback with their colleagues and they may do so at their own discretion.

 - Feedback gathered or given by the Walker Center for Teaching & Learning is meant to be formative only and thus should not be used in the promotion, tenure, or re-appointment process.